 The Machine Learning Revolution and Computer Aided Detection

-One of the primary goals of automatic medical image analysis is to detect a disease, or other condition, within the image quickly and effectively so that it may be presented to a radiologist for further analysis.
-Although applications such as computer aided detection (CAD) have been around for some time, the rate of progress has been slow, as has progress in other applications, such as speech recognition; however, rapid progress is now underway.
-The reason is simple: we now have the ability to build large complex models for perception.
-This is a definitive break from the past.
+One of the primary goals of automatic medical image analysis is to quickly and effectively detect a disease or other condition to a radiologist for further analysis.
+Computer-aided detection (CAD) has been around for some time; the rate of progress was slow in the past.
+Rapid development is now underway.
+The reason is simple: we can now build large complex models for perception.
+These sophisticated models are a definitive break from the past.

 A Unique technology for

 Interpretation of medical images is a notoriously difficult task.
 This is due to a range of issues, including; low disease prevalence, interfering structures, human fatigue, satisfaction of search, and distraction.
 As an example, identifying subtle, small, nodules in the lungs is hampered by complex vascular structures.

 An expert must carefully review a CT scan comprised of hundreds of slices in the presence of confounding vascular structures, to which nodules can attach.
 Doctors must resort to scrolling through each slice of data, which imposes limitations.
 Heuristics such as using maximum or minimum intensity projections assist the clinician, but have inherent drawbacks.

 Powered by machine learning and advanced modeling, Riverain’s ClearRead CT Vessel Suppression uses a model of the local geometry within a chest CT for robust removal of structures that are not nodules.
 The technology has substantial advantages when compared to traditional approaches.
 Vessel Suppression opens the black box by allowing a radiologist to have an unprecedented level of transparency into the CAD’s decision process.